eLearning: Revolutionizing Education In The Digital Age

 Since then, eLearning has continued to evolve, incorporating advances in virtual reality, gamification, artificial intelligence, and adaptive learning technologies.

-The COVID-19 pandemic in 2020 further accelerated the adoption of eLearning as schools, universities, and organizations worldwide had to quickly transition to remote learning to ensure continuity during lockdowns.
+The COVID-19 pandemic in 2020 further accelerated the adoption of eLearning, as schools, universities, and organizations worldwide had to transition to remote learning quickly to ensure continuity during lockdowns.

 3. Benefits of eLearning: